-Sometimes a seller will want to sit on a deck or wait in another room, with the goal of being available to answer questions.
-This approach still makes a buyer feel awkward and not able to fully enjoy looking at the home.
-The buyer won’t feel comfortable openly discussing the home because they worry the seller is able to hear their conversation.
+- Sometimes a seller will want to sit on a deck or wait in another room, with the goal of being available to answer questions.
+While this is a nice gesture, a buyer still needs privacy to envision the home as theirs and be able to talk openly with their agent.

 While the first visit is known as the emotional visit, the second showing is known as the mechanical visit.
-At this showing, the buyer typically looks more deeply at major systems like HVAC, construction quality, and whether maintenance has been kept up to date.
-Sometimes buyers at this visit measure room sizes, walk the property boundaries, or look in the attic.
+At this showing, a buyer typically looks more deeply at major systems like HVAC, construction quality, and whether the maintenance has been kept up to date.
+Sometimes buyers will measure room sizes, walk the property boundaries, or look in the attic.

-In some cases, a buyer’s agent will ask the listing agent if they or the seller can be available in person or on standby via phone for questions during a second visit.
-If the home has unique features that need to be demonstrated or the home has acreage and the buyer wants someone to show them the property lines, it can make sense for the seller and listing agent to be at the second showing.
-If the buyer’s agent makes this request, we always accommodate them.
+Sometimes the buyer’s agent will ask the listing agent if they or the seller can be available in person or on standby for questions.
+The seller can be helpful If the home has unique features that need to be demonstrated or on acreage where a buyer would like help identifying the property lines.
+If a buyer’s agent makes this request, we always accommodate them.

 With today’s smart homes, sellers can remotely watch and listen to buyers viewing their home.
 Because of the potential backlash from buyers who may feel their privacy is violated, we recommend disclosing the presence of security cameras with remote monitoring to agents prior to showings.